 - 23 rooms

 A great option for a beautiful colonial and historic style hotel.
 Located in the historic center of Lima, a cultural experience can be found by simply walking through the city streets.

 7e's Approach to Human Security.

 In Peru, 7 Elements facilitates projects with the Yanesha people.
 Our educational focus is on the impacts of globalization, and global integration, on indigenous culture, and environmental sustainability.
 Our groups will also explore the abundant rainforest and rivers in the area surrounding the Yanesha community.

 The Yanesha community has partnered with 7 Elements to support the development of agricultural initiatives and community structures to promote health, sanitation and sustainability of the Yanesha people and their culture.

 Construction and maintenance of a local Vivero in Yanesha Community, Union de la Selva, a little under 2 hours from Villa Rica.
 Students work alongside Yanesha Natives on the expansion and current operation of 7e funded vivero in Union de la Selva.
 The project began in response to identified need for coffee diversification and reforestation from 7e employee and community member, Ruth San Francisco.

 Construction of a community center with the Yanesha community in Union de la Selva.
 Students work alongside Yanesha natives in the construction of a community health and first aid centre using plastic bottles.
 The project has been identified by the community leader and health committee as the number one priority project for the community.
 The community has 2 community health workers who would utilize the space and the community plans to resource the centre to improve health security for the Yanesha people.

-Take a look at some highlights of our Belize Programs.
+Take a look at some highlights of our Peru Programs.
 These are what our participants consider as their favorite parts of the programs!

 Explore the City of Lima!